 Definition and State Members of the Agreement

-The documents issued by or to be validated in the countries which took part in the Hague Convention (signed on 5th October 1961) can be affixed with Apostille, which is a special stamp certifying the legal effectiveness of the document and of the Official, who has set his/her own signature on the specific document (certificates, copies etc).
+The documents issued by or to be validated in the countries which took part in the Hague Convention (signed on 5th October 1961), can be affixed with Apostille.
+The Apostille is a special stamp, certifying the legal effectiveness of the document and of the Official who has set his/her own signature on the specific document (certificates, copies etc).

 The State Members that have signed the Hague Convention are as follows: